srs/gradle-node-plugin/README.md

 Releases of this plugin are hosted at BinTray (http://bintray.com) and is part of jcenter repository.
 Setup the plugin like this:

+    plugins {
+        id "com.moowork.node" version "0.6"
+    }

+Or using the old (pre 2.1) way:

 	buildscript {
 		repositories {
 			jcenter()